d4n-hewitt/supernova/README.md

 - Create a method for calculating the error (abs diff between pred and label) [Complete]
 - Allow extra parameterisation over error calculation [Complete]
 - Implement a method for weighting samples in next iteration using error of previous iteration (feature level weights) [Complete]
-- Create a method for training the second base learner with all samples weighted by these errors
+- Create a method for training the second base learner with all samples weighted by these errors [Complete]
-- Add functionality to allow errors from previous iterations to be included
+- Add functionality to allow errors from previous iterations to be included [Complete]
 - Add functionality to weight previous models errors in combination for current iteration training
 - Allow different basic averaging schemes for model ensemble other than mean
 - Add a weighted averaging scheme for model ensembling